arnonhecht-tests/gatsby-starter-netlify-cms/src/pages/doing/negev/location.md

 WHT IF is involved in the development of a new culture, whose aim is to bridge and connect among different cultures, who do not generally meet.

-TheNegevis a desert and semi desert region of southern Israel.
+The **Negev** is a desert and semi desert region of southern Israel.
 The region's largest city and administrative capital is Beersheba.
-At it`s southern end is the Gulf of Aqaba and the resort city of Eilat.
+At it's southern end is the Gulf of Aqaba and the resort city of Eilat.
 It contains several development towns, including Dimona, Arad and Mitzpe Ramon, as well as a number of small Bedouin cities, including Rahat and Tel as-Sabi and Lakiya.

 The origin of the word 'Negev' is from the root denoting 'dry'.
-In the Bible, the wordNegevis also used for the direction 'south'; some English-language translations use the spelling "Negeb".
+In the Bible, the word Negevis also used for the direction 'south'; some English-language translations use the spelling "**Negeb**".

 The Negev is a rocky desert.
 It is a mélange of brown, rocky, dusty mountains interrupted by wadis (dry riverbeds that bloom briefly after rain) and deep craters.
 It can be split into five different ecological regions.